johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ### Reconstructing Power Generation Data
-For each row of data, power generation values are reconstructed using the basis vectors and the corresponding coefficients.
-This reconstruction process validates the accuracy of the Fourier Transform in capturing the characteristics of the power generation curves.
+For each row of data, power generation values are reconstructed using all basis vectors.

-**Reconstructed Power Generation Curves**:
+**Example Reconstructed Power Generation Curve**:
 <p align="center">
   <img src="images/recon_power_gen_curves.png" alt="Reconstructed Power Generation Curves" width="400"/>
 </p>

-## Reducing Power Generation Data to 2 Dimensions Using PCA
+## Reducing Reconstructed Power Generation Data to 2 Dimensions Using PCA
-To visualize the dataset effectively, Principal Component Analysis (PCA) is used to reduce the dimensionality of the power generation data.
+To visualize the dataset effectively, Principal Component Analysis (PCA) is used to reduce the dimensionality of the reconstructed power generation data.
 This process involves several key steps, including computing the covariance matrix, performing eigenvalue decomposition, and projecting the data onto the top principal components.

 ### Performing PCA on the Data and Visualizing Results
 1. **Compute Covariance Matrix**